AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/view-profile.md

 ## Show user-friendly property names

-The **Show user friendly property names** option controls how property names for streams that originate through PI to OCS agents appear on the Trend and Asset Explorer pages.
+The **Show user friendly property names** option controls the appearance of property names for streams that originate through PI to OCS agents on the `Trend` and `Asset Explorer` pages.
 When this option is turned on, those stream property names mimic PI tag naming and certain stream properties are hidden.
 For example, say you have the following streams and properties:

  - SL-Tank01|Pressure|Value